 ORC certifies keys for use in signing or encrypting, but not both.
 The use of a specific key is determined by the key usage extension.
-The key usage extension is included in all certificates and is always marked critical in order to limit the use of a public key certificate for its intended purpose, as stipulated in the X.509 Certificate and CRL Extensions Profile for the FPCPF [CCP-PROF].
+The key usage extension is included in all certificates and is always marked critical in order to limit the use of a public key certificate for its intended purpose, as stipulated in the X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for Personal Identity Verification Interoperable (PIV-I) Cards.